-Asking yourself: “how short should I cut my hair?” or even “will short hair suit me?”
-Then use our 7 step checklist to figure out whether you’re ready to commit to a crop or bold enough for a bob!
+Asking yourself: “how short should I cut my hair?” or “will short hair suit me?”
+Use our 7 step checklist to see if you’re ready to commit!

 With more and more of our favourite style icons braving the chop, it’s no wonder that so many of us are asking “should I cut my long hair?”.
 From bobs and lobs to pixie cuts, there are plenty of enticing reasons to leave behind our luscious long locks – but before you let your stylist get busy with the scissors, you’ll want to really make sure it’s the right look for you.

 Follow our 7 step checklist to answer the most important question of all: would I suit short hair?

 The ‘will short hair suit me’ checklist

 Ask any stylist “will I suit short hair?” and they’ll probably tell you that it depends on the hairstyle you opt for.
 So, before you set your heart on a short haircut, you need to find one that’ll work with your face shape.

 For fuller, round and square faces, try to go for a ‘do that slims and elongates.
 While for heart-shaped faces, why not choose a haircut that adds more width to the lower parts of your face?
 And if you’re blessed with a versatile oval face, you’re lucky enough to rock almost every hairstyle under the sun!

 While it’s always a good idea to take pictures with you to show your stylist exactly what look you’re going for, try not to set your heart on getting an exact replica of your favourite celeb’s ‘do.
 Why?
 Well, different haircuts suit different hair textures – pixie cuts can look great with straight textures, while cute crops work well with curls.